VoronDesign/VoronUsers/printer_mods/Long/Mantis_Dual_5015/readme.md

  * Weight moved closer to the rail for less lever.
     - Hotend is moved closer the rail +y, and upwards +z
     - Fans are rotated so the mass is further back.
-    - Gain in Y and Z travel (~5mm each)
  * Decreased length from extruder to hotend
     - Bowden from mini-sherpa to Dragon is only 19mm
  * X-endstop relocated to carriage.
 Easy to transition to umbilical if desired.
-    - X-endstop must be relocated because the Mantis carriage does not hang down far enough to trigger the endstop pod.
+    - X-endstop must be relocated because the Mantis carriage is smaller and does not hang down far enough to trigger the endstop pod.
     - Y-endstop can still be from the spec endstop pod on the right xy-joint.
     - Ditching the cable chain would save around 150g on the x-axis for a Voron 300.
  * Area around heat block is very open.
 Ducts give wide berth to block to decrease melting issues.

  **Cons:**
  * With spec front idlers, you will lose space at the front corners of the bed ~10mm in X at each idler.
- * There are now alternative idlers that allow use of Mantis without any loss of build area
+ * There are now alternative idlers that allow use of Mantis with minimal to no loss of build area
     - Rama - https://github.com/Ramalama2/Voron-2-Mods/tree/main/Front_Idlers
     - Phalanx - https://github.com/selliott79/Other-V2-Idlers
  * Some parts like the ducts and hotend mount are a bit tricky to print.